-- On-screen displays when making receiver settings, such as speaker setup, MCACC setup, and so on. - · On-screen volume display. - · On-screen display of listening mode. - Automatic video input switching on the plasma display. - Automatic volume muting on the plasma display.
+- On-screen displays when making receiver settings, such as speaker setup, MCACC setup, and so on. - On-screen volume display. - · On-screen display of listening mode. - Automatic video input switching on the plasma - Automatic volume muting on the plasma display.

-See also SR+ Setup for Pioneer plasma displays on page 66 for more on setting up the receiver.
+See also SR+ Setup for Pioneer plasma displays on page 69 for more on setting up the receiver.

-• The SR+ features do not work when any of the iPod or HOME MEDIA GALLERY (VSX-LX70 only) function is selected.
+• The SR+ features do not work when any of the iPod, HOME MEDIA GALLERY (VSX-94TXH only), XM, or SIRIUS Radio function is selected.